ErezHaimov/Erez-Haimov-Task-Manager/README.md

 ### Ongoing Development

 I am currently focusing on deepening my understanding of **Asynchronous JavaScript** and error handling during API interactions.
-Additionally, I plan to explore **CSS Frameworks like Bootstrap** and advanced **State Management patterns** to build more scalable and complex full-stack applications in the future.
+Additionally, I plan to explore and build more scalable and complex full-stack applications in the future.

 ### Useful resources